heliophysicsPy/heliophysicsPy.github.io/_pyhc_projects/pyhc_project_grading_guidelines.md

 # PyHC Project Review Guidelines

-This document outlines the criteria upon which projects are reviewed for submission to the PyHC Project list.
-Its intended audience is the project owner, or the main project developer who is submitting a project review.
+This document outlines the criteria upon which projects are reviewed for submission to the PyHC Project list (i.e., submission to the [PyHC Project page](http://heliopython.org/projects/)).
+Its intended audience is the project owner, or the main project developer who is submitting a project review/adding a project to the PyHC Project list.
 For now, PyHC intends to stick with this "self review" process.
 In the future, a PyHC developer may also review a project if needed.